 Although she’s no longer with us, Elizabeth Taylor remains the grande dame of celebrity fragrances.
 This 1991 release is the perfect example of why the genre has much to offer, contrary to the snobs who say otherwise.

 An all-time classic, it was inducted into the Fragrance Foundation’s Hall of Fame in 2009, the first celebrity fragrance to receive that recognition.

 It opens with the distinctive soapiness of aldehydes mingling with the spiciness of lily and honeyed citrus of neroli.

 As with many perfumes from that era, there’s a complex bouquet of florals, including notes of jasmine, ylang-ylang and narcissus, to lose yourself in.
 But the tuberose still shines through with its narcotic qualities.

 Settling on a base of musk and sandalwood, it’s gorgeously glamorous and way more expensive smelling than its price suggests.

 I’d never heard of Jivago until the Beverly Hills-based company kindly sent me a bottle of 24K to review.
 This is the EDT version of the debut fragrance created by the brand’s founder, Ilana Jivago.
 Although released in 1994, there’s something very 80s about it.
 In that big, bold style, which I’m a complete sucker for.

-It opens with powdery, slightly fruity Bulgarian rose.
+It opens with a powdery, slightly fruity Bulgarian rose.

-There’s more florals of the white variety.
-Tuberose absolute is the boss here, but jasmine sambac also makes an impact.
+There is more florals of the white variety.
+Tuberose Absolute is the boss here, but jasmine sambac also makes an impact.
 The effect is intense and animalic.